RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

           port: 80
 ```

-The client document must be valid JSON with a `Content-Type` of `application/json`; clients parse it strictly, and a stray comment or trailing comma produces a login failure whose error message will not mention the well-known document at all.
-The delegation must also be reachable from the public internet even if the homeserver itself is private because remote servers resolve delegation before they attempt federation.
+The client document must be valid JSON with a `Content-Type` of `application/json`.
+Clients parse it strictly.
+A stray comment or trailing comma produces a login failure whose error message never mentions the well-known document.
+The delegation must also be reachable from the public internet even if the homeserver is private, because remote servers resolve it before attempting federation.

 ## Secrets Outside the ConfigMap